USEPA/WNTR/documentation/framework.rst

    :class:`~wntr.utils`                               Contains helper functions.
    =================================================  =============================================================================================================================================================================================================================================================================

-Additional details on the water network model (network subpackage) and simulators (sim subpackage) are included below.
-Information on all subpackages can be found in the :ref:`api_documentation`.

 Water network model
 ----------------------
 The :class:`~wntr.network` subpackage contains classes to define the water network model, network controls, and graph representation of the network.